jet/equinox/DOCUMENTATION.md

 - `_etag`-based consistency checks?
 - Perf tuning of `JObject` vs `UTF-8` arrays

-## Wouldn't it be nice - `Equinox.Projection`, `Equinox.Projector`, `Equinox.Projection.*`:

-- pre-built projector providing a consistent featureset, adapted to each individual Store

 ## Wouldn't it be nice - `Equinox.SqlStreamStore`: See [#62](https://github.com/jet/equinox/issues/62)

 # Projection systems

 See [this medium post regarding some patterns used at Jet in this space](https://medium.com/@eulerfx/scaling-event-sourcing-at-jet-9c873cac33b8) for a broad overview of the reasoning and needs addressed by a projection system.